awsdocs/amazon-redshift-management-guide/doc_source/copy-unload-iam-role.md

 }
 ```

-After an IAM user has the appropriate permissions, that user can associate an IAM role with an Amazon Redshift cluster\.
+After a user has the appropriate permissions, that user can associate an IAM role with an Amazon Redshift cluster\.
 The IAM role is then ready to use with the COPY or UNLOAD command or other Amazon Redshift commands\.

 For more information on IAM policies, see [Overview of IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.